-By the end of the 2nd semester, the student must realize a least half of the attainable - min.
-30 - credit points out of the maximum 60, otherwise the student will be made to withdraw from the Programme.
+By the end of the 2nd semester, the student must realize at least half of the attainable - min.
+30 - credit points out of the maximum 60; otherwise, the student will be made to withdraw from the Programme.

-Marking and External moderation
+Marking and Internal moderation

-All assessment is sent to the External Examiner after the programme management has accepted them, with all the coursework set for the students.
-After each semester there will be two moderations, internal by a UPFBE faculty and external by the External Examiner.
-The decision of the External Examiner on a specific mark is final till the Assessment Board's decision.
+After each semester, there will be an Internal Moderation done by a UPFBE faculty.
+The decision of the Internal moderator on a specific mark is final till the Assessment Board's decision.

-All courses are overseen by both the Internal and the External Examiner, especially those courses in which the assessment grade is derived from a combination of coursework and examination.
+All courses are overseen by the Internal moderator, especially those courses in which the assessment grade is derived from a combination of coursework and examination.
 Special attention is paid to all borderline and failed candidates.